 Today, we recognize the Ferris wheel as the first and tallest sign from afar that a carnival has come to town, but history tells us the story of the ride’s namesake, George W.G.
 Ferris Jr. He first introduced the giant revolving wheel made of steel at the 1893 World’s Fair as an answer to the Eiffel Tower and a tribute to America’s ingenuity.

-Fast forward to now.
-When you’re looking for ways to entertain the whole family and out-of-town guests for the holidays, you don’t have to reinvent the wheel.
+Fast forward to today—when you’re looking for ways to entertain the whole family or out-of-town guests, you don’t have to reinvent the wheel.
 Just look up at these three Ferris wheels within arms reach here in Dallas-Fort Worth.
-One is open just during the holidays, as part of many more winter carnival activities in Frisco.
+Two are open year-round that you can visit any time you feel inclined, and another wheel returns during the annual State Fair of Texas.

-When: The wheel is open year-round, Wednesday through Friday 4–10pm, Saturday and Sunday noon–10pm; closed Monday and Tuesday.
+When: The wheel is open year-round Wednesday and Thursday 6–10pm; Friday 5–10pm; Saturday and Sunday noon–10pm; closed Monday and Tuesday.

 How much: Regular tickets run about $16 for adults, $12 for children, and free for 3 and younger.